 Q: What possible steps can society members take with the knowledge that your research provides in order to work to prevent cervical cancer?

-A: With regard to our research, more work needs to be conducted and our studies need to be extended to determine women at highest risk.
-In terms of society, we can promote HPV vaccination and ensure that adolescent girls and women get vaccinated against HPV, which is a very effective means of preventing cervical cancer.
-In addition, women can make sure that they are going to their routine well woman exams and being screened for cervical cancer.
+A: With regard to our research, more work needs to be conducted and our studies need to be extended to determine people at highest risk.
+In terms of society, we can promote HPV vaccination and ensure that adolescent girls and people get vaccinated against HPV, which is a very effective means of preventing cervical cancer.
+In addition, people can make sure that they are going to their routine wellness exams and being screened for cervical cancer.